Some of the offers on this page may have expired.

 According to Experian, an excellent credit score isn’t as uncommon as you may think.
 Their data shows that the majority of U.S. consumers are at least in the good credit range, with 21 percent of people qualifying for the excellent tier.

 Experian also found that the average credit score in the U.S. has seen a steady climb for years, all the way up to 703 as of recent.

 FICO credits an increase in credit responsibility, reduced negative histories and consumer education for the improvement.

-If you have excellent credit, you can qualify for some of the best cards on the market right now.
-Here are some popular categories that can help narrow down your search:
+If you have excellent credit, you can qualify for some of the best cards on the market.
+Here are some resources to help you get more information about credit cards and credit scores: